NikushaKalatozi/nikushakalatozi.github.io/about.md

 permalink: /about/
 ---

-I'm not a computer security enthusiast, i just enjoy finding mistakes made by programmers.
+I'm not a computer security enthusiast, I just enjoy finding mistakes made by programmers.